-The Fitbit Flex 2 is chock full of features including all-day automatic activity tracking highlighted by tracking steps, calories burned, distance, hourly activity, and stationary time.
-Activity tracking is complimented by extensive sleep tracking features, including a silent alarm.
+The Fitbit Inspire HR is chock-full of features including all-day automatic activity tracking including steps, distance, active minutes, heart rate, and calories burned.
+Activity tracking is complemented by sleep-tracking features, female health tracking, and reminders to move.
 Maybe you’re a swimmer or you hate the idea of having to take off your fitness tracker every time you shower?
-The Fitbit Flex 2 is water resistant to 50 meters, allowing you to wear the device constantly — something we consider a definite plus.
+The Fitbit Inspire HR is shower-proof, swim-proof, and even tracks swimming.

-Though the product lacks a display, color-coded LED lights alert you to texts, calls, and provide reminders to move.
-The Flex 2 features the same automatic wireless syncing to your smartphone as higher-end devices and the battery life is impressive, lasting up to roughly five days.
-The product is sleek and elegant and if you prefer a more stylish look, there are plenty of bangle and pendant jewelry accessories available for purchase.
-It’s hard to beat such a comprehensive package for this price tag — especially one backed by the Fitbit name.
+The Inspire HR features the same automatic wireless syncing to your smartphone as Fitbit’s higher-end devices and the battery life is decent, lasting up to roughly five days.
+The product is sleek and elegant and if you prefer a more stylish look, there are plenty of accessories available for purchase.
+It’s hard to beat such a comprehensive package for this price — especially one backed by the Fitbit name.

 The best display

 Why you should buy this: It’s hard to find a full-featured fitness tracker with a tap display and GPS tracking at such a low price.

 Who’s it for: Fitness lovers who covet a touch display screen and want GPS tracking